Permit exemptions for protected vegetation

 Pruning for overhead or underground services

 Pruning may be approved to allow for overhead and underground utilities.
-This is in accordance with standards agreed between Council and the utility provider, for instance Energex.
+This is in accordance with standards agreed between Council and the utility provider, for example, Energex.

 If you are installing any new services and need to remove any protected vegetation, you must apply for a permit to work on protected vegetation.